HOW TO WRITE A COMIC BOOK OR MANGA FOR

 Meeting the Mentor

 The Mentor is not necessarily a human.
-Like for the Call to Adventure, the mentor can be under any form.
+Like for the Call to Adventure, the mentor can be in any form.
 It might be an animal, an object, a signal, a message, etc. For example, in Legends of the West, Huckleberry refuses his call to adventure for fear of the dangerous voyage that could lead to his death.
-However, when Shannon tells to Huck about her Uncle living in California and describing that land as a wonderful place full of opportunities, Huck rethinks his decision and joins to Tom.
+However, when Shannon tells Huck about her Uncle living in California and describes that land as a wonderful place full of opportunities, Huck rethinks his decision and joins Tom.
 In this case, the Uncle is the mentor, even if he never appears physically in the scene.

 Crossing the Threshold